kommissarpjotr/PassGen/README.md

     5) Now you can run the command "passgen" from any directory and any terminal.

   - If you are using Windows :
+	1) Open command prompt either by searching it or by pressing " Win + R " and typing "cmd" in the pop-up that appears and hitting enter.
+	2) Navigate to the script's location
+	3) Run the script by typing " python PassGen.py "